MTA honours Savitribai Phule on her 188th birth anniversary on January 3, 2019

 Conference registration fee: Rs 1000 (Rs 500 for MTA life members)

-Participants may obtain MTA life membership while registering for the conference (Life membership: Rs 3000; Rs 2000 for school and college teachers)
+Participants may obtain MTA life membership while registering for the conference (Life membership: Rs 3000; Rs 2000 for school and college teachers).
+For information on how to apply for membership, click here.

 The conference fee covers participation in the conference, conference lunch and tea and conference materials.